nnassili/psd/README.md

 R Implementation of the Poisson Subordinated Distribution

-Be patient.
+# Status

 I am still looking for a good R template to migrate the existing package.

 # R Package